televandalist/RADocsTEMP/docs/games/emulators/RALibretro.md

 **RALibretro is a Work-in-Progress!!!**

-Currently the development is going on this repo: [https://github.com/RetroAchievements/RALibretro](https://github.com/RetroAchievements/RALibretro)
+Currently, the development is going on this repo: [https://github.com/RetroAchievements/RALibretro](https://github.com/RetroAchievements/RALibretro)

 Here's a list of known issues (feel free to report new issues if you find one): [https://github.com/RetroAchievements/RALibretro/issues](https://github.com/RetroAchievements/RALibretro/issues)